dw-innovation/go-verify-game/readme.md

 The `app` is hosted and compiled by `shadow-cljs`, where you can see the configuration in `shadow-cljs.edn`.
 Javascript libraries can be added in package.json, and then used in clojurescript as well.

 ### Routes
-- `?post-id=xxx` - loads an individual post
+- `?post=id` - loads an individual post
 - `?dev=anything` - loads a dev environment, including a logged in user
-- `/dev-cards` - loads frontend components for frontend work
+- `?uikit=anything` - loads frontend components for frontend work

 ---